rlofc/cage/README.md

 ![Cage Screenshots](https://raw.githubusercontent.com/rlofc/cage/gh-pages/_images/cage-samples.png)

 Cage should work well for simple, old-school 2D games.
-It contains and constraints SDL2 so that a beginner game developer will not have to deal with it directly.
-However, it is completely transparent, so you can still reach in and hack anything you need.
+It contains (and constains) SDL2, so beginner game developers will not have to deal with it directly, but it is completely transparent, so you can still reach in and hack anything you need.

 I wrote Cage to help me teach my kids game programming using